 ASEAN has become a community of opportunities.
 Built by 10 member states that represent a market of more than 600 million consumers and a combined gross domestic product (GDP) of nearly USD3 trillion with a total trade of more than USD2.5 trillion, ASEAN’s prosperity and stability continues to grow.
 Within this context, the ASEAN Centre for Energy (ACE) has an important role to play as a regional centre of excellence that builds a coherent, coordinated, focused and robust energy policy agenda and strategy for ASEAN.
 To this end, the ASEAN Plan of Action for Energy Cooperation (APAEC) serves as a blueprint for ASEAN to strengthen and deepen the cooperation and integration amongst the ASEAN Member States (AMS), Dialogue Partners and International Organizations (DPs & IOs), under the framework of the ASEAN Economic Community.
 The APAEC is a series of guiding policy documents to implement energy cooperation to advance regional integration and connectivity goals in ASEAN.
 Against this backdrop, the 32nd ASEAN Ministers on Energy Meeting (AMEM) in September 2014 (Vientiane, Lao PDR), endorsed the theme of the new APAEC 2016-2025, which is “Enhancing Energy Connectivity and Market Integration in ASEAN to Achieve Energy Security, Accessibility, Affordability and Sustainability for All”.

 Much work still needs to be done to implement these initiatives.
-ACE in coordination with relevant bodies/organizations, shall continue to assist Senior Officials Meeting on Energy (SOME), the ASEAN specialized energy bodies, and sub-sector networks in carrying out the above responsibilities.
+ACE in coordination with relevant bodies/organisations shall continue to assist Senior Officials Meeting on Energy (SOME), the ASEAN specialized energy bodies and sub-sector networks in carrying out the above responsibilities.
 In particular, ACE shall provide technical coordination, as well as facilitate and integrate the tasks of the implementing organizations (IOs & DPs).
-In today’s world as we progress along the way, we meet with organizations heading in the same direction and sometimes on parallel paths.
+In today’s world, as we progress along the way, we meet with organizations heading in the same direction and sometimes on parallel paths.
 As such, we can go forward together, supporting and inspiring each other.
 This sums the spirit in which ACE needs to grow.
-(Ir.
-Dr. Sanjayan Velautham, ACE’s Executive Director).